Nvzdev0/Vanguard-Bypass/README.md

 # How to use?
 1) Download the .zip file.
-2) Run the .sln file and add the fake exe nammed "vgc.exe" as bytes nammed "embadedExe" then uncomment the exe's part in the code.
+2) run the .slnx file
+3) add the fake exe nammed "vgc.exe" as bytes nammed "embadedExe" then uncomment the exe's part in the code.
-3) Build the project as x64 release.
+4) Build the project as x64 release.
-4) Run the code as administrator.
+5) Run the code as administrator.
-5) Run the popup bypass and do the steps the app asks u to do
+6) Run the popup bypass and do the steps the app asks u to do
-6) once in the 5vs5 Screen use the Emulate Vanguard Choice & inject ur thingy
+7) once in the 5vs5 Screen use the Emulate Vanguard Choice & inject ur thingy
-7) after the match ends use the Match end Choice
+8) after the match ends use the Match end Choice

 # Disclaimer
 This project is provided for **educational and research purposes only**.